medplum/medplum/packages/docs/docs/app/bots.md

 ---
 sidebar_position: 100
+toc_max_heading_level: 2
 ---

 # Medplum Bots

 Bots are an advanced Medplum feature that enable complex workflows.
+A **Medplum Bot** is a snippet of JavaScript code that can run on any resource change (create or update).
+This JavaScript code has access to a [**Medplum client**](/sdk) , which itself can invoke FHIR operations.

+**Medplum Bots** are run as [AWS Lambdas](https://aws.amazon.com/lambda/) and in heavily sandboxed environments.
+You can apply an [AccessPolicy](/access-control#access-policies) to the Bot if you want to further reduce the data it can read and write.

 Bots are disabled by default for accounts.
 Contact info@medplum.com if you'd like to learn more.

-## What is a Medplum bot?

-A Medplum bot is a snippet of JavaScript code that can run on any resource change (create or update).
-This JavaScript code has access to a FHIR client, which itself can invoke FHIR operations.

 ## Example uses